SongClass/SimTCP/README.md

 Code that earns at least 5 of the above points, and which is both "PEP 8" and "pylint" compatible will earn an additional **1 point**.

-There are 21 points possible on this assignment with 10 test cases.
-Your solution will be graded out of 20 possible points.
+There are **21 points possible** on this assignment with 10 test cases.
+Your solution will be graded out of **20 possible points**.

 #### Bonus offer
-If you may correctly implement Raptor code (one type of practical erasure coding) for relaible data delivery (called RaptorTCP) and conduct a performance comparison of RaptorTCP,  SimTCP and standard TCP socket on various loss ratios, then you will receive **5 extra points** on top of your final grade.
+If you may correctly implement Raptor code (one type of practical erasure coding) for relaible data delivery (called RaptorTCP) and write a 1-2 page performance comparison report of RaptorTCP,  SimTCP and standard TCP socket on various loss ratios, then you will receive **5 extra points** on top of this assignment grade.
 Here is python code implementation of Raptor code: https://pypi.org/project/libraptorq/.
-Sensorweb Research Laboratory will also consider offering a research assistant position to you.
+Sensorweb Research Laboratory will also offer a research assistant position to the winner of the class.

 ### Q&A